Leftover Turkey Recipes to Get Excited About

 Best Leftover Turkey Recipes

-The secret to transforming turkey leftovers into exciting new meals is a little creativity with flavor, sauces, and texture combinations.
+The secret to transforming leftover turkey into exciting new meals is a little creativity with flavor, sauces, and texture combinations.
 First, check to see what you have in your pantry, fridge, and freezer.
 The feel free to add in chopped nuts or seeds to a salad, or use up that frozen bag of peas in a casserole.

 Here’s a few ideas to get you started!
 And I’ll continue to add to this list every year.
 So be sure to bookmark this page for your next Thanksgiving menu.